MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 1. After you’ve signed in, you can manage access for your tenant using the Add-VivaModuleFeaturePolicy cmdlet: [Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy).

 >[!Important]
 >The Copilot Dashboard in the Power BI app is no longer available to download.
 Customers who previously installed it can still use it for the time being but there will be no new version releases.
 Data refreshes will stop on April 1.
 Going forward, we recommend you access the dashboard in the Viva Insights app.
 The Microsoft Copilot Dashboard (Preview) in Viva Insights is available to any customer with a Microsoft 365 or Office 365 subscription for business or enterprise.
-A Viva Insights license is not required.
+A Viva Insights license is not required. <br> <br />
->If you previously downloaded the Power BI app, see the FAQs below to troubleshoot any issues.
+>If you previously downloaded the Power BI app, see the [FAQs below](#faqs) to troubleshoot any issues.

 ## Interpreting the data
 ### Readiness